DU 2020 Admission Process - A Complete Guide for Students

-Candidates who wants to pursue undergraduate programmes from any of 82 affiliated colleges need to register online in UG admission portal and fill the DU application form.
-In the undergraduate programmes conducted in the university, seats are filled by ‘Best of Four’ merit selection.
-The ‘Best of Four’ calculation is done on the basis of the marks obtained by the candidates in their senior secondary examination.
+Candidates who want to pursue undergraduate programmes from any of 91 affiliated colleges need to register online in UG admission portal and fill the DU application form.
+In the undergraduate programmes conducted in the university, seats are filled by ‘Best of Four’ merit selection, except for few programmes such as BA Hons.
+Humanities and Sciences, B.Tech, etc. The ‘Best of Four’ calculation is done on the basis of the marks obtained by the candidates in their senior secondary examination.

 For Postgraduate Programmes